Progress report for GNE18-178

 Objective 3: Survey field-collected SWD for associations with plant pathogenic fungi.

-Identification of our fungal isolates from both years of sampling is ongoing and will be completed with molecular methods, including polymerase chain reactions (PCR) and DNA sequencing.
+Identification of 2020 fungal isolates from both SWD and caneberry fruit is ongoing and will be completed with molecular methods, including polymerase chain reactions (PCR) and DNA sequencing.
 DNA was extracted from our 2018 fungal samples using a DNA extraction buffer recipe described in Chi et al. 2009.
-Due to issues consistently obtaining quality DNA through the Chi et al. protocol, we are currently exploring alternative extraction protocols for the 2019 samples and will conduct preliminary optimization tests to determine the most efficient method of DNA isolation.
-Fungal isolates from 2018 were molecularly identified to genus using the ITS region of the fungal genome.
-25 uL PCR reactions were carried out using Promega GoTaq (2018 samples) or Apex Red (2019 and 2020 samples) Master Mix and 0.1 uM ITS1/ITS4 primer; samples were then sequenced using the Sanger sequencing method.
-These methods will also be used to perform genus-level identifications for our 2019 fungal isolates.
+Due to issues consistently obtaining quality DNA through the Chi et al. protocol, DNA extractions for both the 2019 and 2020 samples were instead performed using the Zymo Bacterial-Fungal Miniprep kit and following the manufacturer’s instructions.
+Fungal isolates were molecularly identified to genus using the ITS region of the fungal genome.
+25 uL PCR reactions were carried out using Promega GoTaq (2018 samples) or Apex Red (2019 and 2020 samples) Master Mix and 0.1 uM ITS1/ITS4 primer; samples were then sequenced using the Sanger sequencing method, and genus level identifications were performed using various online databases (e.g. NCBI Blast, UNITE, and Mycobank).

 To determine if our fungal isolates are specifically pathogenic to raspberries, identification to the species level will be necessary.
 Species-level identifications will require additional PCR reactions and sequencing of different regions of the fungal genome, with specific regions varying between fungal genera.
-Fungal isolates from 2018 or 2019 assigned to a genus containing known plant pathogens will be identified to species by sequencing additional gene regions, and DNA sequences will be compared against online curated databases, including Mycobank and genus-specific databases.
+Fungal isolates assigned to a genus that contains known plant pathogens will be identified to species by sequencing additional gene regions.
 Based on the results of the species level identifications, pathogenicity testing in raspberry fruit will also be conducted for select fungal isolates.
 Appropriate primers for key fungal taxa (Cladosporium, Botrytis, Mucor, Penicillium, Aspergillus, Fusarium, and Colletotrichum) have been identified and purchased, and we anticipate completing species-level identifications within the next month.